-How to resolve connectivity issues in FIFA 17
+How can I solve connectivity issues in FIFA 17?

 - Go to Control Panel.